expanding the science of river ecology

 About

-The Correa River Ecology Laboratory investigates large rivers to understand the roles of temporal, spatial, and structural heterogeneity in maintaining biodiversity and fisheries productivity.
-Ongoing research in coastal rivers of the Southeastern USA explores links between floodplain forests and aquatic food webs.
-Research in lowland rivers of the Amazon and Pantanal regions of South America explores the evolutionary origin and ecological relevance of fish-forest interactions and fruit consumption by fish.
+Our River Ecology Laboratory investigates large rivers to understand the roles of temporal, spatial, and structural heterogeneity in maintaining biodiversity and fisheries productivity.
+Ongoing research in the coastal rivers of the southeastern United States explores the links between floodplains and aquatic biodiversity and food webs.
+Research in the lowland rivers of the Amazon and Pantanal regions of South America examines the evolutionary origins and ecological significance of fish-forest interactions and fruit consumption by fish.
 Findings from our research inform monitoring, restoration, and Climate-Change resilience initiatives for riverine ecosystems.

 Contact